EntryStandard

 Program Deployment — scoped after pilot

-The Mock Access Audit and Structured Pilot Review are fixed-fee engagements sized to fall within typical small-purchase authority.
-Procurement thresholds and approval paths vary by program; the fixed-fee engagements are designed to be easy to scope, approve, and credit toward a pilot.
+The Mock No-Access File Audit and Structured Pilot Review are flat-fee engagements sized to fall within typical small-purchase authority.
+Procurement thresholds and approval paths vary by program; the flat-fee engagements are designed to be easy to scope, approve, and credit toward a pilot.
 The question they answer is the one that matters: what would it cost to reconstruct a defensible file later?

 Reaching us